Humanities & NGOs Jobs

 Research & Data Collection Assistant (Openings: 6)

-Openings: 6 Location: Nairobi – Mathare (Area 4-B / 4-A) Overview: Our client conducts evidence-based studies to shape better programs.
-You’ll visit sampled households with a tablet, obtain consent, and follow questionnaire logic exactly.
-Supervisors review your data nightly and coach on quality and ethics.
-Some days are long walks; others are spent indoors cleaning data.
-If you respect respondents’ time and care about clean datasets that influence real decisions, this is great training.
+Openings: 6 Location: Nairobi – Mathare (Area 4-B / 4-A) Overview: Our client runs evidence-based studies that shape real-world programs.
+As a Field Enumerator, you’ll be the link between communities and data, visiting households, obtaining consent, and following survey logic with precision.
+Accuracy isn’t optional; it’s what turns answers into insights that drive decisions.
+Some days are adventurous, walking neighborhood grids and navigating busy streets; other days are quieter, cleaning and validating the data you collected.
+You’ll quickly learn that a tidy dataset is as valuable as the stories behind the numbers.
+Politeness, stamina, and tablet fluency matter just as much as accuracy.
+Supervisors review submissions nightly, providing feedback so your work improves with each round.
+Every GPS point and completed questionnaire adds up to actionable intelligence for development projects.
+Start here, and the path is clear: Enumerator → Senior Enumerator → Research Assistant.
+If you enjoy structure, seeing tangible outcomes, and being a reliable part of a research machine, this role trains you for a career in data-driven social impact.
 Key Responsibilities: - Administer questionnaires; secure informed consent. - GPS tag; upload data; fix flagged inconsistencies. - Keep devices charged and safe; respect privacy.
 Education & Experience: - Diploma in Social Sciences/Statistics; 0–1 year.
 Skills: - Tablet fluency, accuracy, polite interviewing, and stamina.
 KPIs: - Completed surveys/day, error rate, adherence to sampling routes.
 Compensation (Kenya): - Base/contract stipend: KES 1,800–2,400 per field day (≈ KES 36,000–48,000/month). - Completion bonus: KES 5,000–10,000 at project end for quality.
 Estimates depend on instrument length, terrain, and quality scorecards.
 Benefits; - Project medical cover, airtime/data, training.
 Growth Path: - Enumerator → Senior Enumerator → Research Assistant.

 K sh 36,000 – 48,000 gross / month